 The dead horse that I like to keep beating - everyone should use SIMD (single-instruction-multiple data) in their software wherever possible.
-It's basically free performance with no down side.
+It's basically free performance, so why not use it?
 Every PC (x86 machine) sold in the last 10 years has it and so do mobile/embedded machines for at least the last 5 years.
 What is SIMD?
-It's a set of powerful instructions which make use of extra-wide registers (typically 128-bits) and can do multiple operations in parallel.
-For example, a regular CPU instruction can perform a single math operation (e.g. integer addition), while a SIMD instruction can do 2, 4, 8, or 16 separate additions in parallel in the same amount of time.
+It's a set of instructions which usually make use of extra-wide registers (typically 128-bits) and can do multiple operations in parallel.
+A regular CPU instruction can perform a single math operation (e.g. integer addition), while a SIMD instruction can do 2, 4, 8, or 16 separate additions in parallel in the same amount of time.
 It means your program can do its work many times faster.
-Many programmers are already aware of the existence of SIMD, but assume that by enabling the "auto-vectorization" option of their C compiler, their program will magically contain beautifully crafted SIMD code.
+Many programmers are already aware of the existence of SIMD, but may assume that by enabling the "auto-vectorization" option of their C compiler, their program will magically contain beautifully crafted SIMD code.
 You can already guess from my last sentence that this is not always the case.

-- Most software never makes use of these instructions because it takes extra effort to enable/add them to your code
+- Most software never makes use of these instructions because it takes extra effort to add/maintain them in your code

 - Your algorithm needs to allow for operations to occur in parallel.
 Imaging/pixels are usually good candidates for SIMD optimization

 - Compilers are not very good at using SIMD automatically.
 This means you'll probably need to add intrinsics to your code to explicitly tell the compiler your intent

 - Each platform has its own unique SIMD instructions.
 There is great overlap between systems, but custom code must be written to take advantage of unique features in each platform.